-- Explain the PID process to the maker and ascertain what outcome the maker expects. - Explain to the PID maker that information will be sought from them so that the agency can understand what risk there is of detrimental action being taken against them. - Ask the PID maker relevant questions to identify likely risks, including: - Have they made the disclosure to anyone else? - Does anyone else know that they have made a disclosure? - Who else knows about the matter? - What is the nature of the relationship between them and the subject(s) of the disclosure? - What is the size and location of their business unit? - Is the subject of the disclosure within their business unit, structurally and/or physically?

-- What is the nature of the relationship between the subject(s) of the disclosure and others within the work unit? - Have they received any threats or unfair treatment? - Do they have any concerns about possible detrimental action, and what are those concerns? - Is there any person the maker considers could take detrimental action against them? - Do they require support and if so, what support do they require?
+- Explain the PID process to the maker and ascertain what outcome the maker expects. - Explain to the PID maker that information will be sought from them so that the agency can understand what risk there is of detrimental action being taken against them. - Ask the PID maker relevant questions to identify likely risks, including: - o Have they made the disclosure to anyone else? - o Does anyone else know that they have made a disclosure? - o Who else knows about the matter? - o What is the nature of the relationship between them and the subject(s) of the disclosure? - o What is the size and location of their business unit? - o Is the subject of the disclosure within their business unit, structurally and/or physically? - o What is the nature of the relationship between the subject(s) of the disclosure and others within the work unit? - o Have they received any threats or unfair treatment? - o Do they have any concerns about possible detrimental action, and what are those concerns? - o Is there any person the maker considers could take detrimental action against them? - o Do they require support and if so, what support do they require?

-Stage 4 - Identify the risks of detrimental action being taken against relevant persons
+Step 4 - Identify the risks of detrimental action being taken against relevant persons

-Things to consider to identify the risk of detrimental action being taken against relevant persons include:
+Relevant things to consider to identify the risk of detrimental action being taken against relevant persons include: